nextcloud/dashboard/README.md

  and
  `./dashboard/lib/Controller/PageController.php`

-- a disabled dashboard section in the additional admin settings should have a unique placement number, even if it should not displayed (don't use the same placement number several times)
+- a disabled dashboard section in the dashboard admin settings should have a unique placement number, even if it should not displayed (don't use the same placement number several times)